House construction laws in Thailand

 Sale of completed existing house

 The sale of an existing house separate from the land (land lease combined with house sale/ ownership) must be registered with the local land office (the Samui, Phuket, Hua-Hin, Bangkok or any other local Land Department's branch office) to be complete and property ownership transfer fees and taxes must be paid.
 Local property developers (in Samui) tend to offer a sale and purchase agreement for the house but skip the official transfer procedure (ownership has not transferred), or lease land and house (not recommended).
-The transfer of ownership of a building will take at least 30 days from the first visit to the land office to the issuance of the sale of a structure document (sample right).
+The transfer of ownership of a building will take at least 30 days from the first visit to the land office to the issuance of the sale of a structure document (sample right or view sale document with short translation).
 The official land office sale document, stamped and signed by the local land office, is the document that proofs the purchaser's rights to the house and completes the transfer.
 Required documents:

 - ID-card, passport (seller/ buyer)